blackberry/BB10-WebWorks-Framework/README.md

 11. Run 'jake test' and check that jake runs and completes

-12. Run 'jake' or 'jake build' and check that a zip file named "BBXwebworks.zip" is created under the "target" subfolder
+12. Run 'jake' or 'jake build' and check that the output folder is created under the "target/zip" subfolder

 For Windows: